UPDATED: 12:00 p.m. ET, Sept. 19 —

 Probably the most radical of the bunch when it comes to criminal justice, Alexander first reached prominence via her largely impactful book, “The New Jim Crow” which broke down the devastating impact of the “war on drugs” and its relationship to mass incarceration.
 Since the book was released in 2010, Alexander has taken a more radical approach to mass incarceration by joining comrades like Angela Davis and Marc Lamont Hill in believing prisons should be abolished.
 “I think prisons are absolutely obsolete,” Alexander explained in a New Yorker interview.
 “I hope that one day our nation will look back on this practice of putting human beings in literal cages, often treating them worse than we would treat a dog at the pound, sometimes locking them in solitary confinement for decades, allowing them little or no access to sunshine or human contact—I hope that one day we will look back on this practice with as much shame and horror as we view the practice of slavery, or the practice of cutting off limbs and hands of thieves.”

-Abolition talk is not far-fetched, considering both Biden and Sanders have advocated for the abolition of cash bail during their campaign, which would play a major role in curtailing mass incarceration.
+Abolition talk is not far-fetched, considering Biden has advocated for the abolition of cash bail during their campaign, which would play a major role in curtailing mass incarceration.
 Considering their stance on this issue, the two could be open to considering Alexander, a civil rights lawyer and legal scholar with abolition politics.
 Such a justice with far-leftist ideas could definitely impact criminal justice cases in the conservative-leaning Supreme Court.